Eeysirhc/ergo-rpi/README.md

 ### Add Config File

-The following command opens up your Pi text editor.
+The following command opens up the text editor.

 ```bash
 sudo nano ergo.conf
 ```

-Then paste the contents below while remembering to repalce the `apiKeyHash` with the response from the previous step.
+Then copy & paste the contents below while also replacing the `apiKeyHash` with the response from the previous step.

 ```bash
 ergo {